cemre/manage-instagram-follow-requests/README.md

 # Manage Instagram Follow Requests

 **Manage Instagram Follow Requests** is a lightweight Chrome extension that helps you organize your Instagram Follow Requests.
+It does two things:
+- If you launch the extension, you'll get an overlay view that sorts incoming requests by if you follow the requester; and number of mutuals.
+(I don't understand why Instagram doesn't already do this).
+Based on this, you can bulk-select people and Accept or Reject.
-It shows a banner on profiles that requested to follow you (currently missing from IG web) and auto-navigates you to the next request after you make a decision.
+- It also shows a banner on profiles that requested to follow you (missing from Instagram web).
+After you make a decision, it auto-navigates to the next request.

 It's based on the [Manage Instagram Followers](https://github.com/gabireze/manage-instagram-followers/tree/main) extension, that has MIT license.
 Please visit their Github page to view their sponsored ad.
-I've removed functionality they offer (see followers/following, unfollow those who don't follow back) to not compete with that extension.
+I've removed functionality that extension offers (i.e. unfollow those who don't follow back), to not compete with it (and also I personally don't find tracking that helpful).

 ---